670100A January: THE END.

 Georgie Fame Brass Section (horns)

-Note: Date unsure, but maybe the first collaboration between MJ, KR
+Note: Date unsure, but maybe the first collaboration between MJ, KR & RW!

 Come Home Baby wasn’t released before 1975, when it appeared